fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 }
 ```

 The shorter the expiration time, the more safe the solution is.
-So if the token gets into wrong hands, or the user access to the system needs to be revoked, the token is usable only a limited amount of time.
+So if the token gets into the wrong hands or user access to the system needs to be revoked, the token is only usable for a limited amount of time.
 On the other hand, a short expiration time forces a potential pain to a user, one must login to the system more frequently.

 The other solution is to save info about each token to backend database and to check for each API request if the access right corresponding to the token is still valid.
-With this scheme, the access rights can be revoked at any time.
-This kind of solution is often called a <i>server side session</i>.
+With this scheme, access rights can be revoked at any time.
+This kind of solution is often called a <i>server-side session</i>.

-The negative aspect of server side sessions is the increased complexity in the backend and also the effect on performance since the token validity needs to be checked for each API request from database.
-A database access is considerably slower compared to checking the validity from the token itself.
-That is why it is a quite common to save the session corresponding to a token to a <i>key-value-database</i> such as [Redis](https://redis.io/) that is limited in functionality compared to eg. MongoDB or relational database but extremely fast in some usage scenarios.
+The negative aspect of server-side sessions is the increased complexity in the backend and also the effect on performance since the token validity needs to be checked for each API request to the database.
+A database access is considerably slower compared to checking the validity of the token itself.
+That is why it is quite common to save the session corresponding to a token to a <i>key-value database</i> such as [Redis](https://redis.io/) that is limited in functionality compared to eg. MongoDB or relational database but extremely fast in some usage scenarios.

-When server side sessions are used, the token is quite often just a random string, that does not include any information about the user as it is quite often the case when jwt-tokens are used.
-For each API request the server fetches the relevant information about the identity of the user from the database.
+When server-side sessions are used, the token is quite often just a random string, that does not include any information about the user as it is quite often the case when jwt-tokens are used.
+For each API request, the server fetches the relevant information about the identity of the user from the database.
 It is also quite usual that instead of using Authorization-header, <i>cookies</i> are used as the mechanism for transferring the token between the client and the server.

 ### End notes

 There have been many changes to the code which have caused a typical problem for a fast-paced software project: most of the tests have broken.
-Because this part of the course is already jammed with new information, we will leave fixing the tests to a non compulsory exercise.
+Because this part of the course is already jammed with new information, we will leave fixing the tests to a non-compulsory exercise.

 Usernames, passwords and applications using token authentication must always be used over [HTTPS](https://en.wikipedia.org/wiki/HTTPS).
 We could use a Node [HTTPS](https://nodejs.org/api/https.html) server in our application instead of the [HTTP](https://nodejs.org/docs/latest-v8.x/api/http.html) server (it requires more configuration).
 On the other hand, the production version of our application is in Heroku, so our application stays secure: Heroku routes all traffic between a browser and the Heroku server over HTTPS.